RareSkills/learn-solidity/content/07-nested-arrays.md

 ```

-What may be confusing is that when you access a specific item in an array, the order may feel backwards from other languages, but it makes sense if you think about it.
+What may be confusing is that when you access a specific item in an array, the order may feel backward from other languages, but it makes sense if you think about it.

 ```solidity